 Mood Stabilizers for Bipolar Disorder

 Mood stabilizers are the cornerstone of bipolar disorder treatment.
-They work by decreasing abnormal brain activity and can help prevent swings between highs and lows.
+They decrease abnormal brain activity and help prevent swings between highs and lows.

 Lithium